 A well designed app is easier to use.
-If you can?t figure out how to use the app, or don?t enjoy using it, move on.
+If you can’t easily figure out how to use the app, or don’t enjoy using it, move on.
 Life is too short for clunky ugly apps.

-Only you can decide which app and map design lights your way.
+Only you can decide which app design lights your way.

 But wait, there’s more!

 ViewRanger seems to have entered a Best Features race – we have 3D flyover!
 Virtual skyline!
-Others support integration with Apple or other watches, CarPlay or Android Auto.
+Others support integration with Apple or other watches.
 AllTrails stores your personal bests and lifetime stats, kind of like a pedometer on steroids.
 Heatmaps (or OSM Traces), hill or slope shading and various other bells and whistles are available in Gaia, AllTrails, OsmAnd and ViewRanger.
 All arguably useful and fun, but probably not the main course for hikers.

-Its good relationship advice, and equally applies to apps.
+Its relationship advice applied to apps.
 If you already own and use one of these apps, and have built up a nice collection of maps and tracks, then stay with it.

-But if you haven?t committed yet, my recommendation would be either GaiaGPS or ViewRanger.
+But if you haven’t committed yet, my recommendation is GaiaGPS.

-Of course, these navigation apps assume you know your way around a map.
-If maps aren’t your strong point, but you are keen to understand more, I can recommend Map Reading guide: How to Use Topographic Maps Edition 4.
+Of course, these navigation apps assume you know your way around a topographic map.
+If maps aren’t your strong point, but you are keen to understand more, I can recommend the free booklet Map Reading guide: How to Use Topographic Maps Edition 4.
 Geoscience Australia, Canberra.
 Lotsafreshair has an excellent three part series of posts on How to navigate with with a map and compass and has published a book.

 There are also practical hands-on navigation courses you can take, try your local bushwalking club or commercial courses such as those run by Ashley Burke (MountainSphere Adventures)..